dankamongmen/notcurses/doc/man/man1/notcurses-demo.1.md

 **-l loglevel**: Log everything (high log level) or nothing (log level 0) to stderr.

 **-f renderfile**: Render each frame to **renderfile** in addition to the screen.

-**-H**: Launch a HUD with running timers for each demo.
-This HUD can be moved or closed with the mouse.

 **-k**: Inhibit use of the alternate screen.
 Necessary if you want the output left on your terminal after the program exits.